-19. Pupils' conduct outside the school gates
+24. Pupils' conduct outside the school gates

-In accordance with Department for Education guidance about school behaviour and discipline (January 2016), the school has the power to discipline pupils for misbehaving outside of the school premises.
+In accordance with Department for Education guidance about school behaviour and discipline the school has the power to discipline pupils for misbehaving outside of the school premises.
 In response to non-criminal bad behaviour and bullying which occurs off the school premises and which is witnessed by a staff member, other pupils, parents or is reported to the school by passers-by, the school will follow the behaviour policy and act accordingly.

-The school may discipline pupils for misbehaviour when the pupil is:
+The school may take action for misbehaviour when the pupil is:

-- Taking part in any school-organised or school-related activity - Travelling to or from school - Wearing school uniform - Is in some other way identifiable as a pupil at the school.
+- Taking part in any school-organised or school-related activity - Travelling to or from school

+- Wearing school uniform - Is in some other way identifiable as a pupil at the school. - Is taking part in online bullying outside of school.